NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 See :ref:`Findings Report` for more info.

-Status Report
+Metrics Report
 ++++++++++++++++++
-The Status Report provides a way to judge progress and status of all Reviews in a Collection.
+The Metrics Report provides a way to judge progress and status of all Reviews in a Collection.

-See :ref:`Status Report` for more info.
+See :ref:`Metrics Report` for more info.

 ===================================